-To view details of the the various projects click on the blue place mark bubbles.
+To view details of the various projects view the Basin Bytes google map and click on the blue place mark bubbles.
 You can move around the map by clicking and dragging on it or by clicking on the directional arrows at the top left of the map.
 Zoom in or out using the + or - buttons on the top left of the map.

 The Murray-Darling Basin

 The Murray-Darling Basin covers approximately one-seventh or 14% of the total area of Australia.
 It spans five states and territories and contains Australia's three largest rivers.
 It is also Australia's most important agricultural region.

 The Basin contains almost half of all Australian farms, producing wool, cotton, wheat, sheep, cattle, dairy, rice, oil-seed, wine, fruit and vegetables for domestic and overseas markets.